 The State Legislature sets management fees the Board charges.
 The maximum fee is set at the aggregate level at the beginning of each fiscal year.
-Custodial bank fees are paid by a statutory appropriation from the State's General Fund.
-The Board allocates custodial bank fees across UIP, including STIP.
-During the fiscal year, STIP was allocated \$574 thousand in Board fees and \$280 thousand in custodial bank fees, for a total of \$854 thousand in fees.
+During the fiscal year, STIP was allocated \$911 thousand in Board fees.
 The STIP investment fee ratio was 0.01%.